 |AS 442 - Preparation for Active Duty II||3|

 Earn While You Learn

 All contracted cadets earn a stipend of $300 to $500 per month depending upon academic year in which the student is enrolled.
-Contract cadets also earn $300 per semester for books
+Contract cadets also earn $300 per semester for books.

 These days, a college education comes at a high price.
 Many students are stuck working their way through college or taking out loans they will spend the next 20 years of their lives paying back.
 Air Force ROTC can help you to overcome the financial hardships associated with college, and when you complete your degree, you have a guaranteed career after school.
-Air Force ROTC one- to four-year scholarships are available on a competitive basis to high school and college students.
+Air Force ROTC three to four year scholarships are available on a competitive basis to high school and college students.
 Scholarship recipients are selected using the whole person concept.
 This includes subjective factors (interview evaluation).
 The Air Force ROTC Scholarship Program can provide full tuition, lab fees and money for books.

 Optional Summer Program